Vietnam.vn - Nền tảng quảng bá Việt Nam

 To encourage companies to make significant investments that generate substantial economic activity, on February 16, 2024, Singapore's Finance Minister proposed an investment exemption policy to provide support to eligible entities, including all businesses with investment projects in key economic sectors and emerging economic growth areas.
 The US government also recently allocated hundreds of billions of dollars to sustainability and climate financing programs, in addition to semiconductor manufacturing, through the enactment of three new laws.

-To be able to compete with countries in the world and the region, Vietnam needs to perfect its investment support policy to be more comprehensive and more effective in retaining and attracting strategic investment corporations.
+To be able to compete with countries around the world and in the region, Vietnam needs to improve its investment support policies to make them more comprehensive and effective in retaining and attracting strategic investment corporations.

 Regarding the investment support targets outlined in the Draft Decree on the establishment, management, and use of the Investment Support Fund, we find that the scope of eligible entities remains narrow.
 The requirements of investment capital exceeding VND 12,000 billion or annual revenue exceeding VND 20,000 billion are met by only a very small number of businesses, failing to represent the majority of investors in the high-tech sector.